nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. Hence, if there are multiple successful commands, the user will have no ability to keep track on what commands he used so far
 4. We plan to allow the recovery of previously succeeded commands using the _up arrow key_ (Just like in UNIX OS)

-### Saved file also get sorted
+### Sort should not sort data file
-1. The current implementation of `sort` not only sorts the client list that is displayed to the user, but also sorts the storage file that stores the client details i.e. `[JAR file location]/data/insureiq.json`.
+1. The current implementation of `sort` not only sorts the client list that is displayed to the user, but also sorts the storage file that stores the client details i.e. `[JAR file location]/data/insureiq.json`
 2. Hence, if the user restarts the application again, the client list displayed to the user will be the already sorted client list
-3. We plan to update the implementation of the `sort` command such that it will only display the sorted client list to the user, but does not sort the client list in the storage file.
+3. We plan to update the implementation of the `sort` command such that it will only display the sorted client list to the user, but does not sort the client list in the storage file

+### Support for multiple policies for same client with same vehicle
+1. The current implementation of `add` and `edit` checks for duplicate client by comparing the basic details (Name, Licence Plate, Email, Phone and Address) and if 2 clients have these same fields, `add` and `edit` will display the error message to reflect that
+2. Essentially, `add` and `edit` only the same client with different vehicle to get a different policy
+3. Hence, if the same client with the same vehicle wants to get more than 1 policy, the `add` and `edit` commands restricts that
+4. We plan to update the implementation of the `add` and `edit` commands such that for the same client with the same vehicle, it will allow different policies attached to it